nesjett/unreal-engine-crawling-system/docs/faq.md

 Definetly not.

-As stated earlier, the system tries to be as general as possible, which means that it comes with examples and preconfigurations for the wide variety of games that may need it.
+As stated earlier, the system tries to be as general as possible, which means that it comes with examples and preconfigurations for a wide variety of games that may need it.

 It also provides a good starting point for developing a deeper and more specific gameplay experience.